Meet the Bloggers

 Natalie Zhang ’17 is a double major in (studio) art and economics from Beijing, China.
 “I spend a lot of time painting and designing,” she says.
 She is a member of Advertising Club and was involved in women’s club volleyball last semester.
 She swims regularly.
 “I really like discovering interesting books from the library as well as reading newspapers and magazines,” she says.
 “I’m also obsessed with learning languages.”
 After graduating, she would like to become a designer and travel to different parts of the world.
 She also wants to help women who are suffering from poverty and unfair treatment.

-Lisa Goulding ’16 is a chemical engineering major with a French minor from Houston, Texas, spending the semester in Lafayette’s semester program in Bremen, Germany.
-She’s a member of Society of Women Engineers, Lafayette Association of Visual Artists, and TedXLafayetteCollege.
+Lisa Goulding ’16 is a chemical engineering major with a French minor from Houston, Texas, spending the spring semester in Lafayette’s semester program in Bremen, Germany.
+She’s a member of Society of Women Engineers, Lafayette Association of Visual Artists, and TedXLaf.
 In her free time she doodles, sketches, and paints.
 After she graduates, she would like to move back to Houston and work for an oil company while continuing to create art as a hobby.

-Susanna Kim ’15 is a double major in policy studies and French from Willow Grove, Pa., studying in Morocco this semester.
+Susanna Kim ’15 is a double major in policy studies and French from Willow Grove, Pa., studying in Morocco this spring.
 She is vice president of the Policy in Action club, an America Reads*Counts tutoring program coordinator, a house manager at the Williams Center for the Arts, and a member of Concert Choir and le Cercle Français (French club).
 She also enjoys reading and binging on Netflix.
 “I stink at cooking, but I love to eat!” she adds.
-Last summer, she taught eighth grade writing in West Philadelphia through the Breakthrough Collaborative, an international nonprofit that aims to put high-achieving, at-risk secondary students on the track to college and beyond.
+Last summer, she taught eighth-grade writing in West Philadelphia through the Breakthrough Collaborative, an international nonprofit that aims to put high-achieving, at-risk secondary students on the track to college and beyond.
 “I fell head over heels for teaching and will be returning to teach ninth grade this summer with the same program,” she says.
 After graduation, she plans to take a gap year or two in South Korea and teach English.
 She then hopes to teach either preschool or middle school and eventually work in education policy.

 These bloggers are participants in a program funded by Lafayette in which pairs of international and American students spend time in each others’ homes, experiencing the other’s family and culture.